EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Cost-Optimization.md

 # Introduction and Use Case:
 You’ve just deployed Microsoft Sentinel to your Log Analytics Workspace… now what?
-How do you know this an efficient setup?
+How do you know this is an efficient setup?
 Let’s take a walk on the LEAN side.

 # In this post we will: